 There isn’t a lot of recent research into the effectiveness of using a sauna for asthma, but it is generally quite safe for individuals with the condition.

-The extreme heat of a sauna might help to create improvements in breathing and respiratory functions by opening your airways, reducing stress, and loosening phlegm so that breathing remains as easy as possible.
+The extreme heat of a sauna might help improve breathing and respiratory functions by opening your airways, reducing stress, and loosening phlegm so that breathing remains as easy as possible.

 If you have asthma, you might benefit greatly from regular sauna use!